Hautaklyttn/progDocs/docs/articles/python.md

 A *pip requirements file* should be placed at the root of the repository.
 It should specify the dependencies required to contribute to the project: testing, building, and generating documentation. *Requirements files* are files containing a list of items to be installed using `pip install`.

 `./requirements_develop.txt`
+A *pip requirements development file* contains the pacakges/modules which are needed for the development environment, e.g. *pyInstaller*.

 &nbsp;